KIZI/entityclassifier-gate-stand-alone-plugin/README.md

 # Entityclassifier.eu Stand-Alone Plugin for GATE #

-This is a GATE stand-alone plugin for the Entityclassifier.eu NER system.
+This is a GATE **stand-alone** plugin for the Entityclassifier.eu NER system.
 You can use it perform Named Entity Recognition over English, German and Dutch written texts.
-It can perform:
+All resources you need for entity spotting, disambiguation and classification are provided with the plugin.
+If you want, you can use the **light** version of the plugin which is communicating with our REST API endpoint.
+Using this plugin you can perform:

 * ***Entity Spotting*** - each detected named entity in the text will be marked with ```NamedEntity``` annotation.